PeterTillema/Age-Of-CEmpires-I/README.md

 This is a TI-84 Plus CE clone of the popular game Age of Empires 2, written in Assembly.

 ## Build
 To build AoCE, be sure to download and install the [C toolchain](https://github.com/ce-programming/toolchain/releases/latest) and [MinGW](http://www.mingw.org/).
-The last step is to download [spasm](https://github.com/alberthdev/spasm-ng/releases) and put it in the main folder.
 After that, run `make gfx` from the command line to build the graphics, and then `make` to build AoCE.

 ## Run
 To run AoCE, copy `AGE1.8xv`, `AGE2.8xv`, `AGE3.8xv`, `AGE4.8xv`, `AOCE.8xp`, `AOCEGFX1.8xv` and `AOCEGFX2.8xv` to either CEmu or drag them into TI-Connect CE.
 In both cases, be sure to put them all in archive!
 The appvars are quite large, so they don't all fit in RAM.
 From the homescreen, run `Asm(prgmAOCE)` to run AoCE.